LiorKogan/V1/README.md

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
 The set of vertex labels, the set of undirected edge labels, and the set of directed edge labels are pairwise disjoint.

 - Each vertex, as well as each edge, has a set of attributes called _properties_.
-Each property is an ordered pair: the property's name and the property's value.
+Each property is an ordered pair (𝑛,𝑣) - the _property name_ and the _property value_.
 For each vertex, as well as for each edge, the property names are pairwise distinct.

 Let 𝐿 denote the set of possible labels, 𝑃ₙ – the set of possible property names, and 𝑃ᵥ – the set of possible property values. 𝐿 and 𝑃ₙ are often defined as the set of all strings over a given alphabet, while 𝑃ᵥ is defined based on the supported value types (e.g., string, integer, date).